FortiClient Remote Access - Windows

 Select N and close the command prompt.
 You should now have access to your G drive.

-For more details, check out the How to Manually Map Drive - G and H knowledge base article.
+For more details, check out the How to Manually Map Drive - G knowledge base article.

 If you're still experiencing problems with the FortiClient/VPN, please submit a request for Help with Remote Access.